IT Program Manager, START

 - Engaging START's research community by conducting an initial consultation regarding IT needs and the role of IT in improving research transition.
 Such consultation will provide the consortium's research community with a better understanding of a project's IT needs within its life cycle and beyond.

 - Taking the lead role in upgrading START's technology infrastructure in partnership with the Division of Information Technology and the Office of Academic Computing Services (OACS) in BSOS.
-The objective of this upgrade is to improve and diversify START's technological prowess by leveraging open source information technologies made available to START's web developers in a stable and secure environment.
+The objective of this upgrade is to improve and diversify START's technological prowess by leveraging on-premise and cloud technologies.

 - Designing and implementing standard IT project management protocols pertaining to requirements discovery and change management procedures to better identify research project's life cycle and balance this relationship with potential IT needs and solutions.